 But as a sarong makes a nice souvenir you might want to consider buying one at the beginning of your visit to Bali.

 Surfing is harder than it looks like

 Many YouTube videos of Bali showcase the magnificent waves and the surfers who are riding them all day long.
-The water is in beautiful blue color, a nice breeze swings the palm-trees, and the surfing activity seems like a nice new skill to try out during your vacation.
+The water is in a beautiful blue color, a nice breeze swings the palm trees, and the surfing activity seems like a nice new skill to try out during your vacation.

 But be prepared.